 "It's hard to move beyond the great training you provide . . . what I really need now is help applying it."

 "It's not enough to know the best practices.
 I need someone to show me how to implement them and how to deal with specific problems within my organization."

 "After I get training, I always think, Is this right for us?
 Should we do this?
 What's most important?"

-Consulting isn't the right answer either.
+Consulting isn't the

 You need to learn how to do this yourself.

-You need to learn how to make strategic decisions, and to build marketing into the core of your nonprofit's operations.
+And it doesn't solve the problem, because YOU need to learn how to make strategic decisions, and to build marketing into the core of your nonprofit's operations.

 What you really need is a mentor.

 I think of mentoring as a combination of training, advising and coaching.
 Through training, I tell you how to do it.
 With advising, I share suggestions for how to apply that training to your specific situations.
 Through coaching, I help you find your own insights and solutions to your marketing and fundraising problems.